-As referred to above employee surveys are another method.
-As are one-on-one meetings, performance reviews, and also Employee Recourse Groups.
+As referred to above, employee surveys are another method.
+As are one-on-one meetings, performance reviews, people analytics reports, and also Employee Recourse Groups.
 Used together, these can get you a lot of actionable insights to improve different aspects of the employee experience.

 Wrapping Up And Your Employee Experience

 This article has been a quick overview of the employee experience framework and what your organization can do to craft a better one.